The Church in Exile

 Jeremias had already shown why such strengthening is needed: false peace pours from occupied sanctuaries, while the servants of God must be made strong enough to contradict it.

-But this mission is not fatherless activism.
-Christ's strengthening of Peter means the remnant is not sent as a scattered collection of private interpreters.
+But this is not fatherless activism.
+Christ's strengthening of Peter means the remnant is not sent as a loose collection of private interpreters.
 It is confirmed through apostolic order.
-The same Lord who raises courage also preserves fatherly office for the household of faith.
+The same Lord who restores courage also preserves fatherly office for the household of faith.

-One of the first acts of the Risen Christ was to open the Scriptures to the disciples on the road to Emmaus:
+One of the first acts of the risen Christ was to open the Scriptures to the disciples.
+He restored their understanding.

-So too in the Resurrection of the Church, the faithful will see:
+So too in the Church's resurrection, the faithful will see:

 - Scripture illumined,